045019/Grafana-Real-Time-Retail-Dashboard/README.md

 ## Contributing

-This project is the result of a collaborative effort between [Jasleen Kaur Chadha](https://github.com/Jasleen045023) and [Phalit Gupta](https://github.com/Phalit045040) and me, with valuable guidance from Prof. Ashok Harnal.
+This project is the result of a collaborative effort between [Jasleen Kaur Chadha](https://github.com/Jasleen045023), [Phalit Gupta](https://github.com/Phalit045040) and me, with valuable guidance from Prof. Ashok Harnal.